Schismatoglottis (Drop Tongue Plant) - Expert tips

 Are Schismatoglottis poisonous for your pets or children?

-Unfortunately the Schismatoglottis is poisonous when ingested for humans and pets.
-When you have children or pets, we advise you to place this plant on an unreachable spot, like a high shelf or closed greenhouse.
+Unfortunately, Schismatoglottis is poisonous when ingested by humans and pets.
+When you have children or pets, we advise you to place this plant in an unreachable spot, like a high shelf or closed greenhouse.

-Is this relatively easy to care for, ornamental looking plant a suiter for your urban jungle?
+Is this relatively low maintenance and decorative plant a suiter for your urban jungle?
 At PLNTS.com you can buy Schismatoglottis online, like the Schismatoglottis Walichii.
-Whether you like your plants big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - we’ve got you covered!
+Whether you like your plants big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - buy Schismatoglottis online at PLNTS.com.